jtbg/dm-slack-bot/README.md

 	2. Select the app your created in Step 3 of **Initial Setup**
 	3. On the left sidebar, click `Slash Commands`
 2. Add the command configuration:
-	1. For **Command**, enter `/xp`, or whatever command you want to summon the bot
+	1. For **Command**, enter `/xp`, or whatever command you want to summon the bot for this function
 	2. For **Request URL**. enter `https://YOUR_REGION-YOUR_PROJECT_ID.cloudfunctions.net/xp`, replacing with the URL from Step 5 of **Deploying the Cloud Functions**
 	3. For **Short Description**, enter `return the current XP` (This tells users that the command summons our bot()
 	4. You can leave **Usage Hint** blank
-	5. Repeat the above for each command you want to supportbove for each command you want to support
+	5. Repeat the above for each command you want to support